 Installing a Garbage Can Pull with Ease

-- Insert the pull into the drilled hole.
+- Inserting the Pull: Gently insert the pull into the drilled hole, ensuring it fits snugly.

 Easily Remove a Sliding Garbage Drawer

 Having a smoothly functioning garbage drawer is essential in any kitchen.
 If yours is starting to stick or become difficult to use, here’s a simple way to get it sliding easily again: